Krasnoznamensky District

 Krasnoznamensky District (Краснозна́менский райо́н) is an administrative district (raion), one of the fifteen in Kaliningrad Oblast, Russia.
 It is located in the northeast of the oblast.
 The area of the district is 1280.47 km2.
 Its administrative center is the town of Krasnoznamensk.
 As of the 2010 Census, the total population of the district was 12,905, with the population of Krasnoznamensk accounting for 27.3% of that number.
+It is the least densely populated District in Kaliningrad Oblast.

 Geography

 The district is situated in the far northeast of the oblast, at the border with Lithuania.
 The Neman River forms its northern border; another river in the district is the Sheshupe.

 History

 The district was established on September 7, 1946.

 Administrative and municipal status

 Within the framework of administrative divisions, Krasnoznamensky District is one of the fifteen in the oblast.
 The town of Krasnoznamensk serves as its administrative center.

 As a municipal division, the district has been incorporated as Krasnoznamensky Urban Okrug since May 5, 2015.
 Prior to that date, the district was incorporated as Krasnoznamensky Municipal District, which was subdivided into one urban settlement and three rural settlements.